Cyprianchux/moneytour/README.md

 # MoneyTour Web Application

-MoneyTour is a full-stack finance management application that allows users to register, log in, securely manage sessions with JWT, reset forgotten passwords via email, and track financial transactions.
+MoneyTour is a full-stack finance management application that allows users to register, log in, reset forgotten passwords via email, add transactions (income/expenses), view their transaction history, and see their current balance - updated on every added transaction.

 Click the <a href="https://cyprianchux.github.io/moneytour/api/">link</a> to visit the page.

 ## Features

-**User Authentication**
+🔐 **User Authentication**

-- Registration with email & password (hashed with bcrypt).
+- Registration with email, and password (hashed with bcrypt).
-- Login with JWT-based authentication.
+- Login (with JWT-based authentication - implementation ongoing).
 - "Remember Me" option (extended refresh token storage).

-**Secure Sessions**

-- Access & refresh tokens for unique user sessions.
-- HTTP-only cookies for refresh tokens.
+**Add Transactions**
+Log both _income_ and _expenses_ with details, amount, and date.

+**Transaction History**
+View all transactions in a clean, tabular format.

+**Balance Tracking**
+Automatically calculates and updates the current balance.

 **Password Recovery**